RAMANATHAN-19/Car_Sellers_by_Django/README.md

 # car_sales
-Python Django Project for Car dealers to sales and service.
+Python Django Project for Car dealers to sales.

 Step 1: Uninstall all MySQL Softwares and Python Software from Control Panel if you have.